Seahawks’ ‘Spiderman’ K.J. Wright keeps climbing the record books, but he says he’s far from done

 Wright hopes to one day be second in both — Eugene Robinson is currently second in team history in tackles with 984.

-“I’m still climbing that ladder,’’ Wright said Thursday, invoking a phrase appropriate for a player who has earned the nickname “Spiderman’’ thanks to his 6-4, 246-pound frame and rare 80-inch wingspan.
-“Aiming for number two to be with Bobby in franchise history.
+“I’m still climbing that ladder,’’ Wright said Thursday, invoking a phrase appropriate for a player who has earned the nickname “Spiderman’’ thanks to his 6-foot-4, 246-pound frame and rare 80-inch wingspan.
+“Aiming for No. 2 to be with Bobby in franchise history.
 So we’ve still got some work to do.’’

 Wright, though, admitted he took a moment to soak in the personal achievements once the dust cleared Monday.

-“They do, they do,’’ he said when asked if the numbers and records are meaningful.
+“They do, they do,’’ he said when asked if the numbers and records mean something to him.
 “I missed it last year (100 tackles) when I was injured, banged up.
 But to get to 100 is really special.’’

 Indeed, Wright had no real idea he’d be back with the Seahawks this season when the playoff game in Dallas last year ended.

-He was a free agent set to turn 30 and he’d played just five games in 2018 due to a knee injury that required surgery.
+He was a free agent set to turn 30 and played just five games in 2018 due to a knee injury that required surgery.

 But before the first day of free agency passed, Wright agreed on a two-year deal with Seattle paying him up to $14 million in base value.
-The contract is structured so that there is no guaranteed money in 2020 — the team has to pick up an option paying him $1 million on the fifth day of the 2020 league year in March, meaning Seattle will at least have to make a decision by then.
+The contract is structured so there is no guaranteed money in 2020 — the team has to pick up an option paying him $1 million on the fifth day of the 2020 league year in March, meaning Seattle will at least have to make a decision by then.
 The contract also carries an $8.5 million cap hit next year.

 But if those numbers served as a hedge for the team in case Wright couldn’t bounce back in 2019 (as did the drafting of Cody Barton and Ben Burr-Kirven), Wright has played this season like his old self, and not an old self, and at this point it’s hard to imagine he wouldn’t be back.